kelnos/genberrypi-builder/README.md

     sudo dd if=<path_to_disk_image> of=/dev/<sdcard_device> bs=4M

+If you built a disk image smaller than your SD card, it's fastest to simply resize the root partition after writing it to the card (that is, if you make a giant disk image with lots of blank space, writing it out to the SD card will take forever).
+Anyway, something like this should get you going:

+    $ sudo parted /dev/<sdcard_device>
+    (parted) unit b
+    (parted) print
+    # Note down the total size of the SD card (printed before the
+    # partition table) and *subtract 1 from it*, and the starting
+    # offset of partition 2.
+(We'll call them $END and $START,
+    # respecively.)
+    (parted) rm 2
+    (parted) mkpart primary ext4 $START $END
+    (parted) quit
+    $ sudo fsck -pfC /dev/<sdcard_device>2
+    $ sudo resize2fs -p /dev/<sdcard_device>2
+    $ sudo fsck -pfC /dev/<sdcard_device>2

+Plug your SD card into your Raspberry Pi, hook up a network cable (if you have the model with ethernet), and plug in power.

+The build enables multicast DNS broadcasts, so if your local machine is set up to be able to resolve via multicast DNS, you should be able to just do `ssh rpi@genberrypi.local`.
+Otherwise you'll need a USB keyboard and monitor with HDMI.

+The username of the default user (which has `sudo` access) is `rpi`, and the password is `raspberry`.

 ## The Details ##

 The builder is not really the best.
 It does some unfortunate things.